-Heat strengthened glass is basically annealed glass that has been reheated to approximately twelve hundred degrees Fahrenheit before being cooled down very slowly.
-This causes a durability that is twice that of annealed glass.
-When heat strengthened glass is used in buildings, it still may need to be laminated to prevent injuries if the glass breaks.
+Heat-strengthened glass is basically annealed glass that has been reheated to approximately twelve hundred degrees Fahrenheit before being cooled down very slowly.
+This causes durability that is twice that of annealed glass.
+When heat-strengthened glass is used in buildings, it still may need to be laminated to prevent injuries if the glass breaks.

 Fully Tempered Glass

-Fully tempered glass is the heating of annealed glass, but it is cooled down much faster than heat strengthened glass is.
+Fully tempered glass is the heating of annealed glass, but it is cooled down much faster than heat-strengthened glass.
 Therefore, the internal section of the glass is fluid for a longer period of time that the outside surface.
 The fluidity of the inner section ensures that this glass is four times as strong as annealed glass.
-Fully tempered glass is often used as safety glass, because it is the one kind that shatters into tiny pieces that look like granules.
+Fully tempered glass is often used as safety glass because it is the one kind that shatters into tiny pieces that look like granules.
 This reduces the risk of injury tremendously.

 Two layers of glass, or more, are fused together with a layer of polyvinyl butyral, or PVB, in the middle for laminated glass.
 The fusion is completed with pressure and heat and it prevents the sheets of glass from breaking.
 While some pieces of glass might end up breaking into larger pieces, those pieces will stay together with the help of the PVB layer.

-Wire mesh is placed in between the layers of glass and cause those layers to stay together in wired glass better than they would with PVB.
-Glass that uses this type of glazing is often considered fire resistant glass, because the glass will not shatter if high temperatures cause it to break.
+Wire mesh is placed in between the layers of glass and causes those layers to stay together in a wired glass better than they would with PVB.
+Glass that uses this type of glazing is often considered fire resistant glass because the glass will not shatter if high temperatures cause it to break.

 Low Emissivity Glass